The truth about… Divorce

 Peak times for new divorce enquiries are usually in September, after the school summer holidays, and again in January, after the Christmas break.
-Most of the enquiries I receive at these times are no more than a knee-jerk reaction to having spent a confined period of time together, and the added stress and pressure that family holidays and Christmas can often bring.
+Most of the enquiries I receive at these times are no more than a knee-jerk reaction to having spent a confined period of time together and the added stress and pressure that family holidays and Christmas can often bring.
 These enquires rarely result in divorce proceedings.

 Why were you attracted to working in divorce law?

 I initially specialised in employment law.
-Then, whilst on maternity leave, I rather unexpectedly found myself facing a divorce and facing life as a single parent (with a toddler and a newborn).
-I had no income and I couldn’t access joint marital funds – or I wrongly believed that I couldn’t access them! – so I didn’t think I would be able to get advice from a solicitor (wrong again).
+Then, while on maternity leave, I rather unexpectedly found myself facing a divorce and facing life as a single parent (with a toddler and a newborn).
+I had no income, and I couldn’t access joint marital funds – or I wrongly believed that I couldn’t access them! – so I didn’t think I would be able to get advice from a solicitor (wrong again).
 So I set about doing my own divorce from my kitchen table.
 It was truly horrific!
 It dragged on for over three years.
 It included many court hearings, me facing very experienced lawyers across the courtroom, culminating in a lengthy contested final hearing.
 I suffered one, possibly two, nervous breakdowns during the process.
 But I emerged on the other side with a fair financial settlement (although my ex-husband may disagree) and knowledgeable in all things divorce-related.
-It made me want to switch to practising family law, particularly divorces.
+It made me want to switch to practicing family law, particularly divorces.

 What do you enjoy most about your job?

 Acting for someone during a divorce is so fundamental.
-In many cases, you’re fighting for a person to keep their home or their business, and to ensure that they have the requisite financial resources to, essentially, start a new life.
+In many cases, you’re fighting for a person to keep their home or their business and to ensure that they have the requisite financial resources to, essentially, start a new life.
 I meet people at their absolute lowest point, but then I have the privilege of supporting them through to the next chapter in their lives.
-It’s a rollercoaster of emotions for them (and often for me too!).
-At the first meeting, my clients are often depressed, anxious, angry, in shock and almost always feeling completely overwhelmed and confused.
+It’s a rollercoaster of emotions for them (and often for me, too!).
+At the first meeting, my clients are often depressed, anxious, angry, in shock, and almost always feeling completely overwhelmed and confused.
 They’re struggling to get through each day and can see no way forward.
-I say to them: in six months time or maybe in 1 or 2 years, you will tell me that this divorce was the best thing that ever happened to you.
+I say to them: in six months time, or maybe in 1 or 2 years, you will tell me that this divorce was the best thing that ever happened to you.
 They look at me in disbelief – but I’m always right!

 What would you recommend people really consider first before beginning divorce proceedings?